Vanessa Kerry

-Vanessa Bradford Kerry (born December 31, 1976) is an American physician, health care administrator, and doctor.
-She is a founder of the non-profit Seed Global Health.
-Her father is John Kerry, who served as the 68th United States Secretary of State.
+Vanessa Bradford Kerry (born December 31, 1976) is an American physician, public health expert, and advocate.
+She is a founder of the non-profit Seed Global Health, director of the Program in Global Public Policy and Social Change at Harvard Medical School, and serves as the Special Envoy for Climate Change and Health for the World Health Organization (WHO).

 Early life and education

 Kerry was born in Boston, Massachusetts, on December 31, 1976.
 She is the younger daughter of politician John Forbes Kerry and writer Julia Stimson Thorne.
 Her older sister Alexandra is an actress, filmmaker, director and producer.
 After her parents divorced, she moved with her mother to Bozeman, Montana.
 She attended Phillips Academy in Andover, Massachusetts for high school.

 Kerry graduated from Phillips Academy, Andover and summa cum laude from Yale University with a major in biology.
-While a student at Yale, she played for the varsity lacrosse team.
+While a student at Yale, she played for the varsity lacrosse team for four years.
 After graduating with her bachelor's degree, she went to Harvard Medical School where she graduated with honors.
-She took a year from Harvard to attend the London School of Economics and the London School of Hygiene and Tropical Medicine, earning her master's of science in health policy, planning and financing.
+She took a year off from Harvard to attend the London School of Economics and the London School of Hygiene and Tropical Medicine, earning her master's of science in health policy, planning and financing.
 While in London, she was a Fulbright Scholar.